 - Swap it in any recipe that calls for Zoodles

-- What is your favorite way to eat Spaghetti squash?
+- The mild flavor of this squash lends itself well to so many recipes!
+What is your favorite way to eat Spaghetti squash?

 - Total Time: 50 minutes